 Lemon Ice Cubes

-- Squeeze 6-8 lemons with a lemon squeezer.
+- Squeeze 6–8 lemons with a lemon squeezer.
 Pour the juice into ice cube trays and freeze.
-Transfer cubes to a Ziploc bag or other freezer-proof container and keep frozen.
+Transfer cubes to a plastic storage bag or other freezer-proof container, and keep frozen.

 - To make morning lemon water, first boil water in a kettle or run warm tap water.